 Studies have shown that sleep may be linked to emotional regulation, so getting less sleep may cause your emotions to seem out of whack.

-4. You need exercise
+4. Lack of exercise

 We’ve all heard the physical health benefits of exercise, but exercise can also have a big effect on mood and emotions.

-One 2017 study showed that aerobic exercise had a therapeutic effect on regulating emotions.
-This finding suggests that if you’re feeling extra emotional, jumping on a treadmill or going for a jog could help alleviate it.
+If you’re feeling extra emotional, jumping on a treadmill or going for a jog could help alleviate it.

 - Avoid processed, fatty, and fast foods.